Crysis (video game): Sales

 According to The simExchange, the NPD Group reported that Crysis moved 86,633 retail units in the first two weeks of its release in North America, but while it beat their expectations, the sales were considered disappointing overall.
 Two months later, on Electronic Arts' earnings conference of the quarter, it was reported that Crysis had reached the 1 million units mark, and that it had exceeded their expectations.
 It received a "Silver" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 100,000 copies in the United Kingdom.

 On the other hand, Cevat Yerli stated during an interview with PC Play in April 2008 that he was disappointed to see the game leading the charts in piracy and because of that his studio would not produce any more PC exclusives, as he believed a game such as Crysis would sell four to five times more copies if it was released on consoles.
 Die Welt likewise reported that piracy had left the game with disappointing sales by April.
 Piracy figures released by TorrentFreak indicate that Crysis was indeed one of the most-pirated PC games of the year.
-In June 2008, Cevat stated that while their hopes have not been met, the game has reached their real expectations and in August he added that despite its $22 million budget the game has turned profitable for them.
+In June 2008, Cevat stated that while their hopes had not been met, the game had reached their real expectations and in August he added that despite its $22 million budget the game had turned profitable for them.
 By May 2010, the game had sold over 3 million units (and its standalone expansion about 1.5 million units), making it one of the best-selling PC games of all time.